Derx1/Valorant-Manager-Simulator/README.md

 - 1366x768 screen resolution or higher

 ## Installation
+Download Instructions
+⚠️ Important Notice
+• Only use this official link for downloads
+• Do not reupload or share files through other channels
+• Do not use/download any archives from unauthorized sources
 1. Download the executable from the [Google Drive link](https://drive.google.com/file/d/17VEGivP_0q3rmFrcgjhCvzL3Yi1Nz4Oh/view)
-2. Only Download for this link, don't reupload and don't downloand any archive if isn't with this link
-3. Run the installer and follow the on-screen instructions
+2. Run the installer and follow the on-screen instructions
-4. Launch the application from the created desktop shortcut or start menu entry
+3. Launch the application from the created desktop shortcut or start menu entry

 ## Usage